John Cage Research Grant

 Applicants should submit the description, budget, and curriculum vitae by e-mail attachment (in Microsoft Word or PDF format) to Greg MacAyeal, chair of the Northwestern University Library John Cage Research Grant Committee, at firstname.lastname@example.org.

 All grant recipients will be required to submit receipts for expenses incurred and will be reimbursed, in accordance with Northwestern University policy.
 Following their visit, grant recipients also will be required to submit a brief report summarizing their use of the Cage Collection and the status of their research.
-Grant funds awarded must be expended between September 1, 2017, and August 15, 2018.
+Grant funds awarded must be expended between September 1, 2018, and August 15, 2019.
+It is highly recommended and desirable for recipients to visit campus during one of Northwestern's academic quarters.
+The Bienen School of Music musicology department offers recipients a chance to present their work in weekly colloquia which meet only during the academic quarters.